cbrueffer/MutationExplorer/about.md

 This software was developed as part of a PhD research project in the [laboratory of Lao H. Saal, Translational Oncogenomics Unit, Department of Oncology and Pathology, Lund University, Sweden](https://www.med.lu.se/saalgroup).

+## Data Version History

+- 20191117 Updated overall survival (OS), bringing median follow-up time to 74.5 months (previously 63.9 months).
+- 20191004 Initial public release of MutationExplorer and this dataset.

 ## Data Availability

 If you would like access to mutational data beyond what is accessible through this application, please contact [Lao H Saal](https://portal.research.lu.se/portal/en/persons/lao-saal%2828d485a2-dc70-44d3-b799-1c2a3e50a422%29.html).
-Gene/isoform expression data for the samples included here is publicly available from the [NCBI Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE96058) and described in [Brueffer and Vallon-Christersson *et al*, JCO Precision Oncology (2018)](http://ascopubs.org/doi/10.1200/PO.17.00135).
+Gene/isoform expression data for the samples included here is publicly available from the [NCBI Gene Expression Omnibus series GSE96058](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE96058) and described in [Brueffer and Vallon-Christersson *et al*, JCO Precision Oncology (2018)](http://ascopubs.org/doi/10.1200/PO.17.00135).

 ## Citation